lwsjs/lws/doc/lws.md

 <a name="module_lws--Lws+server"></a>

 #### lws.server : <code>Server</code>
-The HTTP, HTTPS or HTTP2 server.
+The output of Node's standard http, https or http2 `.createServer()` method.
+Created and set by `lws.createServer()`.

 **Kind**: instance property of [<code>Lws</code>](#exp_module_lws--Lws)
 <a name="module_lws--Lws+stack"></a>

 #### lws.stack : <code>MiddlewareStack</code>
-The middleware plugin stack.
+The middleware plugin stack as defined by the config.
+Created and set by `lws.useMiddlewareStack()`.

 **Kind**: instance property of [<code>Lws</code>](#exp_module_lws--Lws)
 <a name="module_lws--Lws+config"></a>

 #### lws.config : <code>LwsConfig</code>
-Active config.
+The active lws config.

 **Kind**: instance property of [<code>Lws</code>](#exp_module_lws--Lws)
 <a name="module_lws--Lws+createServer"></a>

 #### lws.createServer() ⇒ <code>Server</code>
 Create a HTTP, HTTPS or HTTP2 server, depending on config.
-Returns the output of Node's standard http, https or http2 `.createServer()` method.
+Returns the output of Node's standard http, https or http2 `.createServer()` method also assigning it to `lws.server`.

 **Kind**: instance method of [<code>Lws</code>](#exp_module_lws--Lws)
 <a name="module_lws--Lws+useMiddlewareStack"></a>

 #### lws.useMiddlewareStack()
 Attach the Middleware stack to the server.
+Must be run after `lws.createServer()`.

 **Kind**: instance method of [<code>Lws</code>](#exp_module_lws--Lws)
 <a name="module_lws--Lws+useView"></a>